Adding and dropping classes

 Change from Audit to Credit and Credit to Audit

-Changes from credit to audit status must be made before the withdraw deadline for a given term.
+Changes from credit to audit or audit to credit status (with permission) must be made before the withdrawal deadline for a given term.

 For more information on changing to or from audit status, contact Student Central.

 Graduate Academic Year: The 12-month period from September 1 to August 31.